 We have also received extensive media attention for our work.
 We have been featured on the Oprah Winfrey Show, CNN, MSNBC, NY 1, Fox, the New York Times, ABC, NBC, Huffington Post and many other outlets.

-Now in our twenty-third year of work, Bro/Sis remains a community based, not-for-profit organization dedicated to developing youth into empowered critical thinkers and community leaders.
+Now in our twenty-fifth year of work, Bro/Sis remains a community based, not-for-profit organization dedicated to developing youth into empowered critical thinkers and community leaders.
 We offer long term and holistic intensive involvement with our members – education, support, guidance, love, and discipline.
 We seek to help to build strong women and men, brothers and sisters, leaders in their communities.
 We provide access to opportunities and the knowledge on how to secure and navigate these opportunities in order to survive the conditions they face, and to build stable lives.

 As our founding mission statement reads: “The Brotherhood/Sister Sol is not simply an organization; more accurately, it’s a way of life.
 Providing youth with an opportunity to explore their ideas, identity and future among peers, with the support and guidance of their immediate elders, is a natural method of promoting positive development into adulthood.”